pgmesa/synapx/README.md

 Any contributions or ideas are more than welcome!

-> **Note:** This project builds on my previous exploration [synapgrad](https://github.com/pgmesa/synapgrad), which implemented the same autograd concepts purely in Python using numpy for tensor operations.
+> **Note:** This project builds on my previous exploration [synapgrad](https://github.com/pgmesa/synapgrad), which implemented similar autograd concepts purely in Python using numpy for tensor operations.

 ## Quick Start